15 Most Popular New Year’s Resolutions and How to Keep Them

 Eat at home more

 If you’re hooked on takeout, it’s probably taking a toll on your bank account and your health.
-Cooking at home is cheaper and better for your waistline than ordering in or eating out, since you’re in charge of the ingredients.
-Then stock your kitchen with the right tools and have some go-to weeknight recipes; that way you can take a lot of the time and frustration out of meal planning.
+Cooking at home is cheaper and better for your health than ordering in or eating out since you’re in charge of the ingredients.
+Then, stock your kitchen with the right tools and have some go-to weeknight recipes; that way you can take a lot of the time and frustration out of meal planning.
 Apps such as Yummly and Mealboard simplify the process by generating shopping lists and letting you filter recipes by prep time, nutrition, seasonality, and more.
-These are the 45 foods you’ve been buying that you could cook at home.

 If you’d like to cut back on your alcohol consumption in the New Year, John C. Norcross, PhD, and author of Changeology: 5 Steps to Realizing Your Goals and Resolutions, recommends avoiding situations—like Bunco parties or happy hours with friends—that may tempt you into drinking too much.
 Instead, invite guests to your home for dinner so you can control how much alcohol is served, and how much you drink.
-Here are 17 more tips for cutting back on booze.
+And try ringing in the new year with a glass of alcohol-free champagne instead.

 If you’re resolving to reduce your stress in the New Year, you might try this resolution: Make meditation a habit.
-By setting aside ten minutes a day to meditate, you can make real progress toward your stress-reduction goal, recommend the experts at the Mayo Clinic.
+By setting aside ten minutes a day to meditate, you can make real progress toward your stress-reduction goal, experts at the Mayo Clinic recommend.
 This is the best health resolution for every month of the year.

 Get more sleep

-Good sleep is essential to overall health, so resolving to sleep better is smart.
-The sleep wizards at Sleep.org say that in order to improve your sleep, you need to think about your habits and environment.
+Good sleep is essential to overall health, so resolving to sleep better is wise.
+The National Sleep Foundation says that in order to improve your sleep, you need to think about your habits and environment.
 First, try to go to bed at the same time every night, so your body will get used to the routine and naturally start to wind down.
 Avoid caffeine after midday, and have your last alcoholic beverage at least two to three hours before your bedtime.
 Make your bedroom a sleep haven, with comfortable bedding, a soothing color scheme, and limited distractions, such as pets.

 - American Cancer Society: “Quit for Life.”